playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 We could move the styling for the header into an input prop or move the card styling out to the parent component entirely, but this comes with challenges of their own.

-Instead, what if we could keep our component's scoped styling but tell a specific bit of CSS to "inject" itself into the scope of any child components underneith?
+Instead, what if we could keep our component's scoped styling but tell a specific bit of CSS to "inject" itself into the scope of any child components underneath?

 Luckily for us, we can!